cgorlla/intel-sur/README.md

 - `main.py`: Python script to execute data parsing, data cleaning, training, and testing

 ## `run.py`
-This Python file contains the necessary code to parse and clean data from the Input Libraries detailed in the above paper, as well as to build a first order Hidden Markov model.
-Development on other models (e.g. LSTM, RNN) is in progress.
+This Python file contains the necessary code to parse and clean data from the Input Libraries detailed in the above paper, as well as to build the models in the project.
+These include:
+- First Order Hidden Markov Model for Next-App Prediction
+- LSTM for Next-App Prediction
+- LSTM for App Duration Prediction

 ### Building `run.py`
 To run: `python run.py {data} {analysis} {model}`